 Well, the main reason: stupid stupid cheap tickets.
 Like $440 round trip cheap from San Francisco to Stockholm.
 Not too bad, eh?

 So, we went in January, and I was real worried that the lack of light would leave us bored to tears (when I looked online, it said it would only be light out from like 10AM-1PM), but I thought it was fine!
 It actually ended up being light from more like 9-2ish, and I had blog stuff to work on, so it wasn’t a huge deal.
-It’s also not that bad walking around in the dark though, as long as you have a head lamp.
-However, if you still want to see the northern lights but want longer days, go during February!

 [Upper and Lower Yosemite Falls]